velodrome-finance/contracts/contracts/v2/README.md

 - A `RestrictedTeam` contract has been created.
 This contract contains a single function that allows it to call `VotingEscrow.setArtProxy()`.
 - A `Splitter` contract has been created.
 This contract will act as a wrapper for the function calls to `split` on `VotingEscrow`.
 It will be the only contract with permissions to call `split()`.

+The contracts are live on Optimism Mainnet, see the main `README.md` for deployment addresses.

 The following events will take place to ensure that the split issue cannot be abused by `VotingEscrow.team()`:
 - The `RestrictedTeam` and `Splitter` contracts will be deployed.
 - The existing `VotingEscrow.team()` will call `toggleSplit(splitter, true)` on `VotingEscrow`, to give permissions to the `Splitter` to call split.